CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="D-H Parametric Table of cartesian manipulator description and computation"> </a>
-# D-H Parametric Table of cartesian manipulator description and computation
+# V. D-H Parametric Table of cartesian manipulator description and computation
 <div align="justify">

 The DH parametric table is like a blueprint for robotic arms.
 It helps engineers understand how the parts of the arm fit together and move, making it easier to design and control the robot.
 Using the Denavit Hartenberg Parameters we would be able to create a Dh parametric Table for a Cartesian Manipulator